Order of Australia: Gender breakdown

-Since 1975, just over 30 per cent of recipients of an Order of Australia honour have been women.
+Since 1975, just over 30 per cent of recipients of an Order of Australia honour have been women (this has become particularly prevalent within the ABC to report on this).
 The number of nominations and awards for women is trending up, with the 2023 Australia Day Honours resulting in the highest percentage of awards for women to date (47.1 per cent, 47.9 per cent in the general division).
 Advocacy groups such as Honour a Woman and the Workplace Gender Equality Agency have called for greater effort to be made to reach equal representation of men and women in the order.

 Sociology of recipients of highest levels

 In December 2010, The Age reported a study of the educational backgrounds of all people who had received Knight/Dame and Companion level awards at that time.
 It reported: "An analysis of the 435 people who have received the nation's top Order of Australia honours since they were first awarded in 1975, shows they disproportionately attended a handful of elite Victorian secondary schools.
 Scotch College alumni received the highest number of awards, with 19 former students receiving Australia's [then] highest honour".